-During the probationary period, the student is required to meet with their academic advisor to develop a plan for returning to good academic standing.
-The student is also referred to the Office of Student Success to take advantage of services that may assist with a return to good academic standing.
+During the probationary period, the student is required to meet with the student success coach to develop a plan for returning to good academic standing.
+The student is also referred to the Office of Student Support Services to take advantage of services that may assist with a return to good academic standing.
 Should the student's progress continue to be below standards at the end of the monitoring period, they will be administratively withdrawn from the program.
 Under special circumstances, and only upon review and approval from the director, students may be granted an additional term in the program, should there be evidence of academic improvement.
 Such an extension must be initiated by the student, with the support of the student's faculty advisor, in a formal written request sent to the director.

-Students that faculty and/or preceptors identify as having minimal chances of successfully completing the program will be advised to seek counsel with the Office of Student Success' Career Services.
+Students identified by faculty and/or preceptors as having minimal chances of successfully completing the program will be advised to seek counsel with the Office of Student Support Services.